 Letting emotions take control in situations where you need to make rational decisions about your long-term wealth can be costly, Klontz says.
 "Emotional responses can lead to decisions you can't take back.
 You have temporary stress.
 Don't make permanent mistakes."

-Here's how experts say you can avoid stress-related money blunders, especially ones that can have an outsized impact.
+Here's how experts say you can avoid stress-related money blunders, especially ones that can have an outsize impact.

 Major stressors, such as a divorce, impair decision-making by hogging all of the real estate in your brain, says Michael Kothakota, a therapist and certified financial planner.